CubeSandbox — What is it?

 Quick Start

-1. Clone the repository.
-2. Prepare the runtime environment.
-3. Start the Cube Sandbox Service.
-4. Create a Code Interpreter Sandbox Template.
-5. Run the sandbox.
+1. Prepare the runtime environment.
+2. Start the Cube Sandbox Service.
+3. Create a Code Interpreter Sandbox Template.
+4. Run the sandbox.

 Use Cases

 CubeSandbox is suitable for scenarios where secure and efficient execution of AI agents is required, such as in AI research, development, and deployment environments.
-It is useful for creating isolated environments for testing and deploying AI models, especially those that require high security and performance.
+It is useful for creating isolated execution environments for AI agents, ensuring security and performance.

 Source: README